AartiLubana/WebApplication2/WebApplication2/README.txt

 2024-01-31
 2158
 ##Part 10: Examine Details and Delete methods:
-I have explored the details to check view and deletion operation.
-I have understood how to display users detailed information and allow them to delete records..
-At the end, Then I have varified the functionality of filter option by filtering bollywoord movies name, rating and genre
+To ensure data accuracy, I applied validation by adding attributes such as Required, StringLength, RegularExpression, Range, and DataType to the Movie class.
+I updated the movie list with my top two favorite Bollywood pictures.

 Part 10: Examine Details and Delete:
-I explored the details view and deletion functionality.
-I learned how to display detailed information and allow users to delete records.
+I explored the details view and deletion functionality, understanding how to display detailed information and allow users to delete records.
+I also verified the filter options by filtering Bollywood movies based on name, rating, and genre.